cesarnml/epic-react-advance-hooks/my-notes.md

 ### Lesson 03 - useContext: simple Counter

+- Didn't learn anything new.

 ### Lesson 04 - useLayoutEffect: auto-scrolling textarea

+- If you are making observable changes to the DOM, then it should happen in useLayoutEffect, otherwise useEffect

 ### Lesson 05 - useImperativeHandle: scroll to top/bottom